be_ixf;ym_202407 d_15; ct_100

 An Alternative Lever: Illiquid Private Credit

-Illiquid private credit can offer much more attractive yields than public credit due to an opportunistic focus on companies with limited funding options.
-In addition, if markets turn downward, loan funding becomes scarce and some private lenders can often charge a premium for access to capital.
+Illiquid private credit can offer more attractive yields than public credit due to an opportunistic focus on companies with limited funding options.
+In addition, if markets turn downward, loan funding may become scarce and some private lenders can often charge a premium for access to capital.

-These loans typically comprise senior secured notes, which are at the top of the capital structure and can be backed with recourse to assets or stock, offering risk mitigation.
-The historical recovery rate for these types of securities is 81% – much higher than most other types of higher-yielding debt.2
+These loans typically comprise senior secured notes, which are at the top of the capital structure and can be backed with recourse to company assets, offering risk mitigation.
+The historical recovery rate for these types of securities from 1987 – 2023 is approximately 70%, according to a study by S&P Global Ratings.

 Portfolio Utility: Lower Correlation to Public Investments

-While private credit can offer more attractive yield, it can also provide further portfolio utility – especially during the late stage of the business cycle.
-Because loans are not traded on public exchanges, they have low correlations to public debt and equity instruments.
-This makes them a viable source of portfolio diversification.
+While investing in private credit can offer more attractive yield, it may also provide further portfolio utility – especially during the late stage of the business cycle.
+Because loans are not traded on public exchanges, they tend to have a lower correlation to public debt and equity instruments.
+This makes them a potential source of portfolio diversification.

-The fastest-growing sub-asset class within diversified private credit is direct lending – bilateral agreements between one borrower and one lender.
-Direct lending typically focuses on middle market credits, which are considered by investors because they can offer diversity across both geographies and industry sectors.
-They have also shown resilience, and outperformed during 2007–2010, the depth of the GFC, by adding 2.2 million jobs.3
+One of the fastest-growing sub-asset classes within diversified private credit is direct lending – bilateral agreements between one borrower and one lender.
+Direct lending typically focuses on middle market credits, which may be considered by investors because they can offer diversity across both geographies and industry sectors.
+The middle markets have also shown resilience, and outperformed during 2007–2010, the depth of the GFC, by adding 2.2 million jobs.1 In 2023, revenues increased for 83% of middle market companies at an average rate of 12.4%, representing two new high marks for the middle market.
+Middle market companies of all sizes and across nearly all industry segments reported strong growth with most of the growers growing at a rate of 10% or more.2

 Investing in Private Credit: The Manager Matters

-The most experienced managers in the direct lending space have a vigorous approach when it comes to the investing process.
-Managers often spend three to six months in due diligence on a company.
-This enables them to understand the ins and outs of the business including the balance sheet, talent, collateral, growth plans and risk.
+Experienced managers in the direct lending space have a vigorous approach when it comes to their investing process.
+Most managers often spend three to six months in due diligence on a company.
+This helps them to understand the ins and outs of the particular business including the balance sheet, talent, collateral, growth plans and risk.

-Because private credit strategies require long-term investing in assets that are not traded on exchanges, they are considered to be illiquid.
-This lack of liquidity is the third lever of yield – and an innovative structure, the interval fund, now makes this lever available to individual retail investors – as long as they can accept periodic liquidity.
+Because most private credit strategies involve long-term investing in assets that are not traded on exchanges, they are considered to be illiquid.
+This lack of liquidity is the third lever of yield.
+An innovative structure, the interval fund, makes this lever available to individual retail investors, as long as the investor can accept only periodic liquidity.
+An interval fund is a type of closed-end fund that continuously offers new shares for sale but buys back existing shares only during specified periods, or intervals.

 Risks

 As with any asset class, there are certain risks associated with private credit.
 Credit risk is the risk of nonpayment of scheduled interest or principal payments on a debt investment.
 Because private credit can be debt investments in non-investment grade borrowers, the risk of default may be greater.
 Should a borrower fail to make a payment, or default, this may affect the overall return to the lender.
 Further, private credit investments are generally illiquid which require longer investment time horizons than other investments.
-For these and other reasons, this asset class is considered speculative and may not be suitable for everyone.
+For these and other reasons, this asset class is considered speculative and not appropriate for all investors.

-To learn more about private credit, please contact your financial professional.
+To learn more, please contact your financial professional.

 Thanks for visiting.